FlightControl-User/cx16_vera_recover/README.md

 I've built 2 version of it.
 - A synchronous web server implementation using Arduino IDE 2.
 - An asynchronous web server implementation using PlatformIO.
-Reason of platform IO is the necessity to be abe to drop index.html and style.css files (maybe later more) as part of the project.
+Reason of platform IO is the necessity to be abe to create index.html and style.css files (maybe later more) as part of the project.
 And PlatformIO has built-in facilities to do exactly that.

 # WORK IN PROGRESS #